Get help buying your first home

 - Upfront mortgage insurance fees: Typically 1.75% of the loan amount, rolled into the loan balance

 - Annual mortgage insurance premium: Generally 0.85% of the loan amount, broken into monthly payments

 Though these aren’t technically government mortgage loans, they offer many similar benefits, such as flexible credit score and income guidelines.
-They also have reduced private mortgage insurance (PMI) premiums, which means you might pay a lot less in mortgage insurance costs on a HomeReady or Home Possible loan than an FHA loan.
+They also have reduced private mortgage insurance (PMI) premiums, which leads to lower monthly mortgage payments.

 These programs are definitely worth exploring if you’re considering an FHA mortgage.

 A VA loan is arguably the most generous government-backed loan available, but you have to be an active duty service member, veteran, surviving spouse, or other eligible applicant to qualify.